 The jury’s out on whether Maid Marian was a princess or not, but Sherwood Forest was definitely once the royal hunting ground for kings and dukes.
 Download the Sherwood Forest Adventurer’s Map and follow it to Friar Tuck’s Well and Will Scarlet’s grave.
 Take toy swords (Marian was handy with hers) in case the Sheriff of Nottingham jumps out from behind a bush, and be sure to find the tree that Robin Hood and Maid Marian famously hung out by.

-Older kids can channel their inner Princess Merida and try their hand at archery here.
-Younger ones can play in the Knight’s Realm Playground or check out the maze (we recommend an adult go too –it’s actually a pretty tricky one to navigate).
+Older kids can channel their inner Princess Merida and try their hand at archery at Leeds Castle, whilst younger ones can play in the Knight’s Realm Playground or check out the maze (we recommend an adult go too –it’s actually a pretty tricky one to navigate).
 For an amazing overnight stay, the Knight’s Glampsite has four-poster beds where any princess would be happy to rest her weary head.

 Which list of princess days out would be complete without the actual Queen’s house?
-A visit to see the State Rooms in Buckingham Palace is a must for any wannabe princess.
+A visit to see the State Rooms in Buckingham Palace is a must for any wannabe prince or princess.
 Dress up in your finest gown and walk around the beautiful public rooms of the palace.
-Beady-eyed visitors will notice HRH has a penchant for pink sofas – surely the perfect thing for a real-life princess to perch on?
+Beady-eyed visitors will notice HRH has a penchant for pink sofas – surely the perfect thing to perch on?
 The Family Pavilion (by the West Terrace) has costumes to dress up in, craft activities and the chance to design the Queen an outfit.

 If you loved these princess days out, you may want to continue your royal journey on a history day out, or visit another castle to visit: